-Another entrant spoke about the funny emails they have been sending to keep their staff engaged, including a bunny-themed JibJab video with senior management as the dancing bunnies, as well as circulating photos of their company mascot (a Halloween skeleton named Doug Up) around the building causing mischief.
+Another entrant spoke about the funny emails they’ve been sending to keep their staff engaged, including a bunny-themed JibJab video with senior management as the dancing bunnies.
+In addition, the company circulated photos of their company mascot—a Halloween skeleton named Doug Up—causing mischief around the office building.

-One company hosts virtual coffee breaks via Zoom with all of their administrative staff.
-They use the time to visit and catch up, as they typically would do in the break room at their office.
-They also played the “tell us about your first job,” game which allowed employees to learn about their co-workers and their past experiences, both good and bad!
-These coffee breaks have been so well received, they’ve gone longer than anticipated.
+One company hosts virtual coffee breaks via Zoom with their entire administrative staff.
+They use the time to catch up with one another, as they typically would do so in the break room at their office.
+They also played the “tell us about your first job” game which allowed employees to learn about their co-workers and their past experiences—both good and bad!
+These coffee breaks have been so well received, they’ve always gone longer than anticipated.

 Sharing is caring